trothr/nord/doc/install.md

 operating systems, anything which can be IPLed from a virtual card deck fetched from the web or intranet.

-You can get ZNETBOOT EXEC and CURL REXX separately or download them together in ZNETBOOT VMARC, which includes samples and a help file.
+You can get `ZNETBOOT EXEC` and `CURL REXX` separately or download them together in `ZNETBOOT VMARC`, which includes samples and a help file.
-There is also znetboot.tar.gz with the same content.
+There is also `znetboot.tar.gz` with the same content.
 ZNETBOOT is a CMS application, so most filenames are expressed as fn ft in that context.